Overview

 The majority of primary-aged learners begin in the Green Pathway, as this developmental curriculum is ideal to meet the needs of our pupils in EYFS, Key Stage 1 and 2.
 A small number of primary aged pupils will begin in the Blue Pathway as this will better suit their needs.

 In the primary department, learning opportunities are provided by a range of play-based and multi-sensory activities, often through continuous provision or small group activities.
 The curriculum is adapted to be age-appropriate for older pupils.
-As an example, for the topic ‘To The Rescue’, primary classes may have a superhero theme, whereas secondary classes may focus on a more functional understanding of the emergency services and how to recognise and access them.
+As an example, for the topic ‘To The Rescue’, primary classes may have a superhero theme, whereas secondary classes may focus on a more functional and experiential understanding of the emergency services and how they help us.

 Interventions and therapies